So the bride wants valet…

 Your valet company should offer a discounted rate.
-American Valet offers a 10% discount and ensures our preferred clients receive priority booking.
+American Parking & Services offers a 10% discount and ensures our preferred clients receive priority booking.
 You will always have the staff when you need them.

 The valet company should have staff ready when last-minute wedding parking hiccups arise.
-To accommodate your needs, American Valet has more than 100 specially trained event valets.
+To accommodate your needs, American Parking & Services has more than 100 specially trained event valets.

 How to choose: